Thucydides Trap: Criticism of research into the Thucydides Trap

 The research by Graham Allison supporting the Thucydides trap has been criticized.
 Harvard University political scientist Joseph S. Nye has contested the claim that 12 of the 16 historical cases of a rising power rivaling a ruling power resulted in war on the basis that Allison misidentifies cases.
-For example, he points to the case of World War I, which Allison identifies as an instance of an emerging Germany rivaling a hegemonic Britain, saying that the war was also caused by "the fear in Germany of Russia's growing power, the fear of rising Slavic nationalism in a declining Austria-Hungary, as well as myriad other factors that differed from ancient Greece".
+For example, he points to the case of World War I, which Allison identifies as an instance of an emerging Germany rivaling a hegemonic United Kingdom, saying that the war was also caused by "the fear in Germany of Russia's growing power, the fear of rising Slavic nationalism in a declining Austria-Hungary, as well as myriad other factors that differed from ancient Greece".
 Historian Arthur Waldron has similarly argued that Allison mischaracterizes several conflicts.
 For example, he says of the Japan–Russia conflict included by Allison: "Japan was the rising power in 1904 while Russia was long established.
 Did Russia therefore seek to preempt Japan?
 No. The Japanese launched a surprise attack on Russia, scuttling the Czar's fleet."
 Lawrence Freedman, writing in Prism, the National Defense University's journal of complex operations, has likewise argued that Allison misunderstands the causes of several of his case studies, particularly World War I, which he argues resulted more from "the dispute between Austria and Serbia, and its mismanagement by their allies, Germany and Russia".

 Professors Jay Parker and Andrew Novo argue that Allison's interpretation of the theory of "hegemonic transition" incorrectly characterizes the distribution of power between Athens and Sparta and focuses too much on structural elements to the detriment of the strategic choices of leaders within both those powers.

-Foreign policy scholars Hal Brands and Michael Beckley have argued that, for many of the cases Allison identifies with the Thucydides Trap, the impetus that led to war was not the impending threat of a hegemonic power being surpassed but rather an emerging power lashing out when its rapid rise transmogrified into stagnation.
+Foreign policy scholars Hal Brands and Michael Beckley have argued that, for many of the cases Allison identifies with the Thucydides Trap, the impetus that led to war was not the impending threat of a hegemonic power being surpassed but rather an emerging power lashing out when its rapid rise turned into stagnation.
 They write: